 What is Drug Abuse Really?

 Drug abuse is when a person will continually turn to different types of drugs to get high, or to feel a desired effect.
-For prescription drugs, abuse it's defined as taking medications that are not prescribed to you, or using them in a manner they are not intended.
+For prescription drugs, abuse is defined as taking medications that are not prescribed to you, or using them in a manner they are not intended.
 The abuse of drugs does not necessarily mean addiction.
-However, this behavior can over time lead to dependency, and in most situations is a strong indicator of an addiction.
+However, this behavior can over time lead to a chemical dependency, and in most situations is a strong indicator of an addiction.
 This can manifest itself in different forms of behavior.
 Learn more about the Signs of Drug Abuse

 What is Some Ways Drugs Affect Society?

 Not only does drug abuse affect families, but it also has a detrimental effect on work relationships which together negatively impact society and the overall economy in a larger magnitude.
 There are 3 major areas in which drug abuse problems manifest themselves.
 One is in the cost to health care services, the second is in criminal activity and the costs to the criminal justice system, and third area is the loss of employment.
 This results in economic impact to families, financial difficulties, and often reliance upon a social welfare system.
 In its latest research, the Department of Justice National Drug Intelligence Center provides estimates on this economic impact.
 Their findings: